Published: June 2014

 The prolonged use of multiple antibiotics, especially broad-spectrum agents with poor intestinal absorption or high biliary excretion, induces a change in the composition and function of the intestinal flora and therefore results in a higher incidence of AAD.1,5 The degree of alteration will be influenced by the ability of the normal flora to resist colonization and the type of antibiotic used.
 A decrease in the colonic anaerobic flora interferes with carbohydrate and bile acid metabolism.
 Osmotic or secretory diarrhea may occur.
 Overgrowth of opportunistic pathogens takes place as a result of microbiologic and metabolic alterations.

-C. difficile, an anaerobic gram-positive rod, accounts for 15%-20% of all AAD cases.
+C. difficile, an anaerobic gram-positive rod, accounts for 15% to 20% of all AAD cases.
 In particular, this organism can be isolated in a great number of AAD cases with evidence of colitis and in all those with pseudomembranes.
 The spores are widely present in the environment, may survive for a considerable time, and are transmitted by the fecal-oral route to susceptible individuals.
 It is considered part of the normal flora of infants and can be isolated in about 5% of healthy adults and in up to one third of asymptomatic or colonized hospitalized patients.

 Both C. difficile toxins A and B exhibit potent enterotoxic and cytotoxic effects that are responsible for the clinical manifestations.
 The mechanism of action is by toxin binding on intestinal receptors, leading to disruption of the cellular skeleton and intracellular junctions.
 Protein synthesis and cell division are inhibited.
 Important inflammatory mediators attract neutrophils and monocytes, increasing capillary permeability, tissue necrosis, hemorrhage, and edema.

-Serum and fecal antibodies to C. difficile infection are detected in many infected patients.
+Serum and fecal antibodies to CDI are detected in many infected patients.
 The host’s immune response appears to be critical in the clinical outcome.
 Elevated levels of serum immunoglobulin G and A (IgG and IgA) and fecal IgA against toxin A have been demonstrated in asymptomatic patients and in those with mild forms of C. difficile colitis, in contrast to those with severe illness, showing that antibodies provide a protective function.6

-Histologically, 3 different stages in C. difficile colitis can be identified.
+Histologically, three different stages in C. difficile colitis can be identified.
 Initially, focal epithelial necrosis, along with fibrin-rich exudates and neutrophils, is present.
 In the second phase, a marked exudate protruding through an area of mucosal ulceration represents the classic volcano lesion (Fig. 1).
 The third stage is characterized by diffuse and more severe mucosal ulceration and necrosis, often associated with a pseudomembrane composed of fibrin, leukocytes, and cellular debris.7

 The clinical manifestations of AAD may vary from mild diarrhea to fulminant colitis.8 The severity of C. difficile colitis appears to be influenced by a myriad of factors, including age, comorbidity, a host’s immune response, and the use of antiperistaltic agents.
 Bacterial genotype and toxin production may also play a role.9 The cardinal symptom of the disease is diarrhea, which commonly develops during treatment but may appear as late as 8 weeks after discontinuation of antibiotics.
 In most cases of AAD, patients present with loose stools, minimal signs of colitis, and no constitutional symptoms.
 The diarrhea promptly responds to supportive measures and withdrawal of the antimicrobial agent.8

-In contrast, typical cases of C. difficile infection manifest with a profuse, mucous, foul-smelling diarrhea associated with cramps and tenesmus.
+In contrast, typical cases of CDI manifest with a profuse, mucous, foul-smelling diarrhea associated with cramps and tenesmus.
 Frank bleeding is rare, although fecal occult blood and leukocytes are frequently detected.
 The abdomen is generally soft, with increased bowel sounds and mild tenderness over the left-lower quadrant.
 Constitutional symptoms are common, and include nausea, vomiting, dehydration, and low-grade fever.
 Mild leukocytosis is frequently present and may occur even in the absence of diarrhea.
 An occasional leukemoid reaction has been reported.
 For colitis limited to the right colon, prominent findings of localized abdominal pain, leukocytosis, and fever can be found in the presence of minimal diarrhea.